Vitamin K Foods and Vitamin K2: Can You Take Them Together?

 Why is this important?

-For most of the twentieth century, vitamin K was viewed almost entirely as the clotting vitamin.
-Research over the past two decades has dramatically expanded its known role, particularly through the menaquinones.
+For most of the twentieth century vitamin K was viewed only as the clotting vitamin, but research over the past two decades has expanded its role outside of clotting, largely through the menaquinones (K2).

-K2-dependent osteocalcin binds calcium to the bone matrix, contributing to bone density and reducing fracture risk.
-Adequate K2 is associated in observational studies with lower fracture rates.
+K2-dependent osteocalcin helps bind calcium to the bone matrix, contributing to bone density.
+Adequate K2 has been linked to better bone outcomes in observational and trial data.

-K2 activates matrix Gla protein, which inhibits calcium deposition in soft tissues like artery walls.
-Adequate K2 is linked to lower coronary calcification and lower cardiovascular mortality.
+K2 activates matrix Gla protein, which inhibits calcium deposition in soft tissues.
+Higher menaquinone intake has been associated with lower coronary calcification in observational studies.

 Warfarin confusion

-Warnings about vitamin K and blood thinners apply specifically to warfarin, where any change in K intake can shift the INR.
-For people not on warfarin, K1 and K2 are safe to consume freely from diet and supplement together.
+Blanket warnings that vitamin K is dangerous on blood thinners apply specifically to warfarin, where any change in intake can shift the INR.
+They do not apply to most people.

 What should you do?